 - Sunday: REST!!!!!!!!!!!!!

 When I’m not training for a running race, Wednesday is dedicated to Strength Training.
+I also came across a guide to water shoes, and decided last Wednesday to try them out while I was at the pool.
 I typically will take a class at my gym, do a JCORE DVD or one of my own workouts. try to get at least 2-3 days a week of strength or yoga based cross training.
 I don’t like to run on days back to back either.
 Since RTB requires me running 6.5 miles, resting for a few hours, 3 mile run, rest a few more hours, and 6.7 miles to finish, I figure it’s good for training.
 I’m looking forward to less running when the race is over!

 According to NASM, one of the most respected training certifications for personal trainers, you should exercise moderately at least 30 minutes 5-7 days a week or at least 150 minutes a week.
 If you want to improve your fitness levels, you should up that time to 20-60 minutes a day for 3-5 days a week at about 60-90% of your maximum heart rate.
 Want to workout less?
 The harder you work, the less time you need to put in.
 This is why interval based workouts that focus of pushing your limits are amazing.